Generalized Anxiety Disorder

 - difficulty falling or staying asleep (insomnia)

 Your symptoms may cause you to withdraw from social contact (seeing your family and friends) to avoid feelings of worry and dread.
-When suffering with GAD over a long period of time it is common to develop other phobias, that can include agoraphobia and social phobias .
+When suffering with GAD over a long period of time it is common to develop other anxiety related conditions like OCD and phobias.
+These phobias can include agoraphobia and social phobias .

 You may also find going to work difficult and stressful, and may take time off sick.
 These actions can make you worry even more about yourself and increase your lack of self-esteem.